 The enhanced child tax credit increased from $2,000 to $3,000 per child 17 and under (and $3,600 for kids under age six) for the 2021 tax year.
 The expansion also:

-- Temporarily allow 17-year-old children to qualify for the credit
+- Temporarily allows 17-year-old children to qualify for the credit.

-- Remove the requirement that households must earn at least $2,500 to receive the credit
+- Removes the requirement that households must earn at least $2,500 to receive the credit.

-- Make the credit fully refundable (meaning families can receive the full credit even if their tax liability is zero)
+- Makes the credit fully refundable (meaning families can receive the full credit even if their tax liability is zero).

-- Allow families to receive up to half the credit through monthly payments from July to December 2021 (the remaining amount would then be claimed on your 2021 tax return)
+- Allows families to receive up to half the credit through monthly payments from July to December 2021 (families can claim the remaining amount on their 2021 tax return).

 Who qualifies?
 And how much child tax credit will you receive?

-This expansion is income-based and will reflect the adjusted gross income (AGI) on your most recently filed tax return — either 2020 or 2019 if you haven’t yet filed this year.
-It will begin to phase out for individuals who earn $75,000 or more annually, $112,500 for heads-of-households, and $150,000 for married couples filing jointly.
+This income-based expansion reflects the adjusted gross income (AGI) on your most recently filed tax return.
+It phases out for individuals who earn $75,000 or more annually, $112,500 for heads-of-households, and $150,000 for married couples filing jointly.
 The maximum families can receive is $3,600 for children below age six and $3,000 for kids six through 17 years old.

 2021 Child Tax Credit Calculation

-To find out if and how much of the credit you may receive, try our step-by-step guide.
+To find out if and how much of the credit you may receive, read our step-by-step guide.